 Insecticidal Fumigation using Sulfuryl Fluoride.

 Treat Woodworm with a brush or spray application of a Permethrin based treatment on all wood affected by Woodworm.
-Just to be on the safe side make sure you treat any other wood sources that are near the infestation to protect against any future outbreaks.
+To be on the safe side make sure you treat any other wood sources that are near the infestation to protect against any future outbreaks.
 Don’t forget to re-paint and re-varnish treated surfaces after they are dry.

 Inject Woodworm treatment spray into exit holes that have been left or drill into the holes and fill them with a timber gel or paste treatment.